-- 1. Site travel rating operators using vehicles equipped with liftable pusher or tag axles must not exceed published ratings.
+- 1. Installed weight includes full suspensions with torque rods and without shocks. - 2.
+Site travel rating operators using vehicles equipped with liftable pusher or tag axles must not exceed published ratings.
 Ratings are limited to no more than five percent of vehicle operation at speed not to exceed five mph.
 Liftable pusher or tag axles should only be raised (or unloaded) to improve vehicle maneuverability in off-road use or when vehicle is empty.
 Site travel ratings are consistent with published axle manufacturer's limitations.
-Axle and suspension site travel specifications must not be exceeded. - 2.
-Suspension articulation may exceed vehicle's capability and may be limited by vehicle manufacturer; vehicle manufacturer installed axle stops may restrict suspension's articulation. - 3.
+Axle and suspension site travel specifications must not be exceeded. - 3.
+Suspension articulation may exceed vehicle's capability and may be limited by vehicle manufacturer; vehicle manufacturer installed axle stops may restrict suspension's articulation. - 4.
 Contact Hendrickson for availability of additional beam lengths.